Book an appointment using SetMore

 Parenting Plans and Agreements

 To avoid potential conflicts in the future, it is highly advisable for parents to create a comprehensive and detailed parenting plan.
-While the article briefly mentions the option for parents to set a schedule of possession and access, it's crucial to emphasize the importance of a well-structured parenting plan.
 This plan outlines the specific arrangements for custody, visitation, and decision-making authority, fostering clarity and reducing ambiguity.
 A thoughtful parenting plan can provide stability and promote healthy co-parenting dynamics, enabling the child to thrive.

 Modification of Custody and Visitation Orders

 Circumstances may change over time, necessitating modifications to existing custody and visitation orders.
-While the article neglects to address this important aspect, it's crucial to highlight the possibility of seeking modifications and the associated legal process.
-Parents can petition the court for modifications based on significant changes in their lives or the child's circumstances.
-The court applies a standard to evaluate whether the proposed modification is in the child's best interests, weighing factors such as parental fitness, stability, and the child's well-being.
+Parents can petition the court for modifications based on significant changes in their lives or the child’s circumstances.
+The court applies a standard to evaluate whether the proposed modification is in the child’s best interests, weighing factors such as parental fitness, stability, and the child’s well-being.

 Mediation and Alternative Dispute Resolution